marychegodaeva/the-website-zara/README.md

 # zara
-creative project to create a website using the scss/sass preprocessor
+creative project to create a website using the scss preprocessor

 ![image](https://github.com/user-attachments/assets/f2b84f29-6caa-4f8f-a89a-a6cd38725da7)

 A project developed as part of the development of a preprocessor based on a layout from Pixso.
 Presents its multi-page website.
-It is made in HTML, CSS style sheets and the SCSS/SASS preprocessor were also used in the process.
+It is made in HTML, CSS style sheets and the SCSS preprocessor were also used in the process.
 Flexbox technology is used.
 Header and footer are being created.
 A burger menu and an adaptive version are in development.

 Contains the "header", "left-side", "right-side", "pagination" and "footer" blocks.